KWR-Water/hgc/docs/source/tutorial.rst

     df.hgc.get_phreeqpython_solutions()
     df.pp_solutions

-As all elements of the returned `Series` are `phreeqpython` `Solution`'s, all its methods can be called as well.
-For example, the sc can be derived by:
+Because all elements in this column are PhreeqPython `Solution`'s, PhreeqC can be used to calculate all kind of properties of each water sample of each row in the `SamplesFrame`.
+In the documentation of PhreeqPython all these are described.
+For example, one can derive the specific conductance or pH from the first sample:

 .. ipython:: python

+    df.pp_solutions[0].sc
+    df.pp_solutions[0].pH

+or for all the samples:

+.. ipython:: python

     [s.sc for s in df.pp_solutions]

+Note that these are the exact same results as above when `df.hgc.get_specific_conductance()` was called.

 But also more involved operations are possible, for example, inspecting the speciation of the first sample in the original `SamplesFrame` `df`: